Skip to main content

 Lubricants and fluids such as engine oil, coolant, transmission fluid, and brake fluid may be required for various maintenance tasks or repairs.

-Identifix Direct-Hit® DIY is an online resource that includes valuable information and support.
-It contains step-by-step guidance, troubleshooting, OEM manuals and guides, wiring diagrams, labor guides, and maintenance schedules.
+Identifix Direct-Hit® is an online resource that includes valuable information and support.
+It contains step-by-step guidance, troubleshooting, OEM manuals and guides, wiring diagrams, labor guides, and maintenance schedules for professional mechanics and DIY vehicle owners.

 Having a suitable workspace is important.
 A garage or a well-ventilated area with proper lighting and access to power outlets is ideal.
 Safety measures, such as chocking the wheels, using proper lifting techniques, and ensuring a stable work surface, should be followed.